dcellucci/rubyhu/README.md

 end
 ```

-Firstly, three big things: our plugin is part of the module `Rubyhu`, it extends `HuPlugin`, and it has the method `self.get_data`.
+Take note of three big things: our plugin is part of the module `Rubyhu`, it extends `HuPlugin`, and it has the method `self.get_data`.
 All three of those are necessary.
 Everything else is up to you.
 Especially that part that says 'Your code'.
 You can go hog-wild in there.

 Once you're done, your plugin will be added to the group just by being a part of the list.
 Run `rubyhu snap` and see if your output is there.

 ## Wishlist